 Corrective action

-If corrective action is needed, the investigator shall recommend to the Superintendent/designee the type of corrective action and methods to prevent reoccurrence of the harassment/discrimination.
+If corrective action is needed, the investigator shall recommend to the Superintendent, or to the Superintendent’s designee if the alleged harasser is a classified employee, and, if so instructed by the Superintendent, the type of corrective action and methods to prevent reoccurrence of the harassment/discrimination.

 Using the designated form (03.162 AP.23), a response shall be presented to the complainant within three (3) working days of completion of this level of investigation.